Prashraj78/pdfmanipulator/README.md

 # pdfmanipulator
-This is repo for creating pdf manippulator project
+This is repo for creating pdf manipulator project